 Please don’t upload my code to GitHub

-This is a call to open source developers to not upload the work of others to GitHub.
+This is a call to free/libre and open source software developers to not upload the work of others to GitHub.

 What’s the problem with GitHub?

 Well, there are a lot of problems with GitHub.
-Here, we will mainly focus on a feature called Copilot, but if you’re interested to learn more about the others, please visit this page.
+Here, we will mainly focus on a feature called Copilot, but if you’re interested to learn more about the other issues, please visit this page.

 What is Copilot?